juice-shop/multi-juicer/guides/k8s/k8s.md

 kubectl get pods

 # We got a example loadbalancer yaml for this example in the repository
-# Edit the cert id in do-lb.yaml to the cert id of your domain
 wget https://raw.githubusercontent.com/iteratec/multi-juicer/master/guides/k8s/k8s-juice-service.yaml

 # Create the loadbalancer